 Skip to main content

-During the festival events, TFF collaborates with specialized companies to secure daily collection, sorting, and circular management of the waste generated, with separate recycling bins for the different waste streams, so that materials can be recycled, composted, or gain a second life.
+• During the Festivals/AGORAs, TFF collaborates with specialized companies to secure daily collection, sorting, and circular management of the waste generated.
+There are separate recycling bins, which are clearly marked and easily accessible, for the different waste streams, so that materials can be recycled, composted, or gain a second life.
+More specifically, since 2022 we have been collaborating with the following companies, from which we receive reports and certifications after each event’s conclusion, regarding the environmental benefits achieved:

-• InCommon (Innovative Communities Onwards), a civil non-profit company, for the collection and management of produced coffee waste from the 6 canteens of the Festival (coffee residues do not end up in the landfill, but are used for the production of bioenergy) and the produced food waste from the Agora lunches (composting).
-The reports of InCommon show that the training of partners, guests and audience contributes to more systematic and effective sorting at source.
-Specifically, in November 2023, 665kg of CO2 were saved, 165 kg of organic waste did not end up in the landfill and 21 people were trained in sustainable practices.
-In March 2024, the respective numbers were 717,3 kg of CO2, 175 kg of organic waste and 31 trainees, numbers that signal an upward trend.
+• InCommon (Innovative Communities Onwards, a civil non-profit company), for the collection and management of produced coffee waste from the 5 or 6 canteens of each Festival (coffee residues do not end up in the landfill, but are used for the production of bioenergy) and the produced food waste from the Agora lunches (composting).

-• Cigaret Cycle, a civil non-profit company, for the collection and management of cigarette butts (we have installed 18 bins for the collection of cigarette butts).
+• Cigaret Cycle (a civil non-profit company), for the collection and management of cigarette butts (we have installed 18 bins for the collection of cigarette butts).
 Cigarette butts do not end up in the landfill or in the sea, but are turned into fertilizer or raw material of industrial plastic.
-Cigaret Cycle's reports also seem to indicate that the longer the program continues and people become aware and are informed, the better the results are.
-In November 2022, 70,800 cigarette butts had been collected, while in November 2023 a total of 102,500 cigarette butts were collected and recycled, 718 m3 of sweet/salted water was saved from pollution, 656 kg of CO2 was not released into the environment, 15,980 MJ of non-renewable energy was saved from the production of new materials.

 Waste management